bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

 ### Create and check out your Git repository

-1. Create your git repository at: <TBD>
+1. Create your git repository at: <https://classroom.github.com/a/gE7FwteL>

 1. Wait for the repository creation to complete, then check out the repository.